AzamatKaibaldiyev/pupil_fisheye_multimapping/PupilLabs_full_processing/batchExportPupilLabs-master/README.md

 to avoid having to install pyuvc (this caused problems when installing, and isn't needed for this batch export script to work)

+# IDEA
+For faster mapgaze - split each of the video into several parts and do mapgaze with multiprocessing too (maybe into 5 chunks), and then add parts back together